Mid adult woman driving a car with her husband at city

 Sell or trade your old vehicle

-If you’re replacing your old car, trading or selling it could help you earn extra cash.
+If you’re replacing your old car, you might trade it in to a dealer or sell it to help you earn extra cash.
 Some dealerships reduce the cost of your new car if you trade in your old vehicle.
 Researching your old car’s value could help you negotiate the best deal.

 Get a side job